TechLabs-Ruhr/solar-score/README.md

 ```bash
   python manage.py runserver
 ```

+## Troubleshooting
+If the website behaves strange it is always a good idea to start close the tab and restart the server.
+Your current session will be rememberred and you can try again without losing time.

 ## Roadmap
 - Optimize model predictions by further learning
 - Feedback loop for user data (Import)